nol166/JS-Closures/README.md

   94
   ```

-  * This is all made possible because of the way closures work.
+  * This is all made possible by the way closures work.
 They take a snapshot of the outer context and remember them during execution time.

 * To end the review, ask students the following questions:

-  * 🧑‍🏫 Can someone tell me how this function is different than the ones we have worked on in prior activities?
+  * 🧑‍🏫 Can someone tell me how this function is different from the ones we have worked on in prior activities?

   * This function relies on local variables that get passed as arguments to the parent function rather than being declared locally.